Mizuchi/acml/README.rst

 Deprecated
 ==========

 Warning: I am not going to maintain this project any more since no one use it.
-This repository will be deleted after October 1, 2014.
+This repository will be deleted soon.
 Fork it if you still want to use this project or even take over it.

 Here are some replacements,